KannonZenetism/zenetism-field-physics/the-zenetist-canon/structural-decodes/06-trickster.md

 **Primary Structural Diagnosis:**
 The **Agent of Structural Reconfiguration.**
 The Trickster is not a mere jester; it is a **liminal intelligence** operating at the **Membranes** between systems and hypostases.
-Its function is dual in appearance: it may seem to act as a **Centropic catalyst** for transformation or as an **Entropic disruptor** generating destabilization.
+Its function appears in two structural articulations: a **Centropic catalyst** of transformation and an **Entropic disruptor** generating destabilization.
 Its apparent effects may vary, but its alignment is disclosed by the deeper structural trajectory of its action, not merely by immediate outcomes.

 **Core Glyphic Sequence (Centropic):**